TrustCloud Terms of Service

 3.1.
 Term: This Agreement will continue during the period set forth on the Order (“Initial Term”).
-Thereafter, this Agreement (including each Order hereunder) will automatically renew for additional consecutive terms equal in length to the Initial Term (each, a “Renewal Term,” together with the Initial Term, the “Term”), unless either party provides to the other notice of its intention not to renew this Agreement.
+30-days prior to the end of the Initial Term or any subsequent renewal term equal in length to the Initial Term (each, a “Renewal Term,” together with the Initial Term, the “Term”), TrustCloud will notify the Client about the upcoming renewal of this Agreement (including each Order hereunder).
+The Agreement will renew for additional consecutive terms equal in length to the Renewal Term, unless either party provides to the other notice of its intention not to renew this Agreement during the 30-day period.
 If you do not wish your Account subscription to renew automatically, or if you want to change or terminate your subscription, please contact TrustCloud at [email protected].

 3.2.
 Breach: Either party may terminate this Agreement if the other party commits a material breach of this Agreement and fails to remedy the breach within thirty (30) days after receiving written notice of the breach from the non-breaching party, describing the breach in reasonable detail.